The World’s Most Trusted CBD Oil Resource

-Hemp Seed Oil is derived from the hemp seeds and are mainly used for dietary purposes (imagine something similar to coconut oil).
-Refined hemp seed oil can also be used in beauty care products, as they have amazing skin care properties.
-CBD Hemp oil is not the same thing as hemp seed oil, as it is extracted from different parts of the hemp plant through a very different process which isolates and concentrates the cannabinoids.
+Hemp Seed Oil is derived from the hemp seeds and is mainly used for dietary purposes (imagine something similar to coconut oil).
+Refined hemp seed oil can also be used in beauty care products, as it has amazing skin care properties.
+CBD Hemp oil is not the same thing as hemp seed oil.
+CBD is extracted from different parts of the hemp plant through a very different process which isolates and concentrates the cannabinoids.

 Do I Need A Doctor’s’ Prescription Or Medical Marijuana Card (Red Card)?

-No. The 2018 Farm Bill contained language which legalized hemp and hemp-derived CBD products in the U.S. Since hemp-derived CBD products are dietary supplements, there is no need to obtain a doctor’s recommendation or to live in a medical marijuana state to have our products delivered to your door.
+No. The 2018 Farm Bill contained language which legalized hemp and hemp-derived CBD products in the U.S. Since hemp-derived CBD products are dietary supplements, there is no need to obtain a doctor’s recommendation or to live in a medical marijuana state to have these products delivered to your door.

-Please note that there are CBD oil products that are derived from medical marijuana, in which case, you will need to either have a doctor’s prescription or live in a medical or recreational marijuana state.
+Please note that there are some CBD products that are derived from medical marijuana.
+In that case, you will need to either have a doctor’s prescription or live in a medical or recreational marijuana state.
 However, all the products we review on this website are made from fully legal industrial hemp.

 Before beginning any new supplement routine, it is suggested you consult your doctor.